Kiril-Mordan/reusables/.paa/release_notes/package_auto_assembler.md

 # Release notes

+### 0.5.9

+    - support for manual overwrite for dependencies extraction

 ### 0.5.8

     - using module level metadata to pass links from which files are not downloaded during packaging